kyak/launchpad_ert/README.md

 Make sure your toolchain is working (build and download some test project, check connection) before you proceed!

+2) Extract this package somewhere.
+Make sure you have a working/supported host compiler by running mex -setup in MATLAB.
-2) Extract this package somewhere, open MATLAB, cd to the directory containing launchpad_setup.m and run this script.
+Within MATLAB, cd to the directory containing launchpad_setup.m and run this script.

 3) You should be good to go.